Skip to main content

 • Only the default columns shown in the Column source dropdown can be used in a formula, i.e, user-defined columns cannot be used.

 • The formulas and parameters are case insensitive, i.e., sum(97, field(amount)), Sum(97, Field(Amount)) and SUM(97, FieLD(TOtal)) are all the same.
 The only thing to keep in mind - if the field name has spaces, maintain the same inside the formula.
-Eg: If you’re using the column created on in a formula, regardless of the case, space has to be maintained, i.e. Concat(field(created on), “by John”).
+Eg: If you’re using the column created on in a formula, regardless of the case, space has to be maintained, i.e. Concat(Field(created_at), ' by John').

 • If you’re using a column that contains special characters in its name, enclose the name within quotes when using it in the formula.
 Eg: field(“Name(# of expenses)”) where Name(# of expenses) is the name of the column.